KayviaHarriott/SWEN3185_AlanaJordanKayvia/README.md

     - wondering what this means
 - [x] Weather is about location

----
-## Variables
-- Engine status

----
-## Operations
-- Movement
-- Change weather
-- Change status
-- function gets the last location

----
+--
 ## To Do

+### Facts
+sig TrackingDevice
+[ ] 'geofences', each geofence should be limited to 4 Locations [ ] 'activeLocation', for each Location, the next Location added should not be equal to the prev location.
-- [ ] Clarify the geofences
+[ ] The Map should have all locations/nodes of the geofences
-- [ ] Make location relation in tracking device sequence
-- [ ] Ensure that location is sequential
-- [ ] Ensure that the location

-# ---
-- [ ] Fact AlertRecentGeofence, AlertInGeofence, if we add operations it shows the history and changes the alert
+### General
 - [ ] Look at scenarios
 - [ ] Come up with ideas of operations we want to model
     - Movement ()
     - Changing weather (Jordan)
     - Changing status (Alana)
     - Changing alert (Kayvia)
-- [ ] Check that all the facts are fully represented and work
+- [ ] Function that gets the last location
 - Each person write two checks
 - [ ] Verification and Liveness (with fairness) checks for all the applicable constraints on the mutable elements.

----
-## Additional Changes Made
+## Changes Made to Add to Doc
-- Cell tower is in location
-- removed recent geofences

---
-## List of changes we made to model
+- In CellTower sig, we added Location
+- In TrackingDevice, the we added activeLocation, towerCommunication, towerStrength and removed recentGeofences
-- make an assumption that if it's the location is not one of the nodes/locations in geofence, it's not in the geofence
+- We are assuming that if an activeLocation of the tracking device is not one of the node/locations in the geofence, it's not inside of the geofence.
+(Monique: Should have a intersection of where the map and geofence meet)

-## From Monique
-- Should have a intersection of where the map and geofence meet
-- The alerts should be if we leave or enter the geofences
-- Map should have all the locations of the geofences
+- We added facts 'AlertMustHaveReason', 'AlertIfInsideGeofence', 'AlertIfOutsideGeofence